opnsense

 - Go to System -> High Availability -> Status and click button on

-service to synchronize config to backup.
+Synchronizeservice to synchronize config to backup.

 WAN Rules

-configure WAN rules settings:
+In opn-main configure WAN rules settings:

 - Go to Firewall -> Rules -> WAN